microsoft/vscode-docs/blogs/2024/06/24/extensions-are-all-you-need.md

 ![Screenshot of the Stripe chat participant in the Chat view in VS Code.](stripe-chat-participant.png)

-The @stripe participant will be available to all Stripe VS Code extension users by mid-July.
+The `@stripe` participant will be available to all Stripe VS Code extension users by mid-July.

 ### MongoDB

 MongoDB developers love the [MongoDB for VS Code](https://marketplace.visualstudio.com/items?itemName=mongodb.mongodb-vscode) extension that enables seamless data navigation, query building, prototyping with playgrounds, and exporting to popular languages.
-The @mongodb chat participant deeply integrates with the extension, enabling developers to leverage the powerful combination of GitHub Copilot and the extension to make application development with MongoDB even faster within VS Code.
+The `@mongodb` chat participant deeply integrates with the extension, enabling developers to leverage the powerful combination of GitHub Copilot and the extension to make application development with MongoDB even faster within VS Code.

-The MongoDB chat participant:
+The `@mongodb` chat participant:

 * Generates MongoDB queries from natural language
 * Offers insights into query performance and error patterns from database logs